 Unfortunately, not everyone sees the benefits of being a kid again and they regard being child-like with contempt, because they associate it with negative traits such as immaturity, poutiness, irresponsibility and ego-centricism.
 They usually say things like “Grow up!”, “Don’t be such a baby!”, “You’re so childish in your thinking!”, “Let’s be practical about this matter.”

 Well-intentioned parents, teachers and society in general, raise and educate us to become responsible, grown-up adults but they unwittingly squeeze out all those wonderful childhood attributes such as playfulness, trust, curiosity, wonder, and an openness to the world.

-But all is not lost.
+But all is not lost!
 The good news is that you can break out of this somber mold and become a spirited being again.
 All it takes is a desire to play and have a good time.
 You can choose to make fun a priority and make time for it in your life, no matter how busy and demanding your life gets.
 Remember that your inner child is always willing and ready to come out and play.

 You’ll find that engaging your inner child is a transformational process if you can cherry pick the positive attributes of a child-like consciousness such as joy, creative thinking and wonder.
 It’s also therapeutic because it opens your heart space and significantly reduces your stress levels.

 Don’t believe it’s possible for you?
 Think of someone that you know who seems to embody these child-like qualities, like an aunt or uncle, a friend or someone famous like Will Smith or Ellen DeGeneres.
-No matter how old these folks get, they always radiate youth.
-Look at Betty White… she’s well into her 90s and she still has that sparkle in her eye!
+No matter how old these folks get, they radiate youth.
+Look at Betty White – she’s well into her 90s and she still has that sparkle in her eye!

 Here are five fun ways to awaken the Peter Pan within you: